 If you are visiting Singapore and looking for some nocturnal fun, there are plenty of activities to keep you entertained.
 Whether you are on a budget or willing to splurge some hard cash, there is always something for everyone.
+Nighttime is when the city will light up and you can marvel at some of its attractions.
+Wondering what to do once the sun has gone down?
 Here are some of the best things to see and do in Singapore at night.

 1. Bugis Night Market